 On the morning of that day, the lawyers and spectators enter a large courtroom.
 When an officer of the Court bangs his gavel, the people in the courtroom stand.
 The nine justices walk through a red curtain and stand beside nine tall, black-leather chairs.
 The Chief Justices takes the middle and tallest chair.
 "Oyez!
 Oyez!
 Oyez!" shouts the marshal of the Court.
 (It's an old Court expression meaning hear ye .)
 "God save the United States and this Honorable Court."

 The justices take their seats.
 The lawyers step forward and explain their case.
 The justices listen from their high seats and often interrupt to ask the lawyers questions.
 Several cases may be argued in one day.
-Finally, in the late afternoon, the Chief Justice bangs his gavel, rises from his seat, and leads the other justices through the red curtain out of the courtroom.
+Finally, in the late afternoon, the Chief Justice bangs his or her gavel, rises, and leads the other justices through the red curtain out of the courtroom.

 The justices may take several days to study a case.
 Then they meet around a large table in a locked and guarded room.
 From their table, they may occasionally look up to see a painting on the wall.